zgsrc/pillowfort/README.md

 Auth system building blocks backed by AWS DynamoDB.

-## Design

-DynamoDB has higher performance and better scalability than relational databases, making it a good choice for persisting a user database.

-While marginally less performant, it is more scalable, durable, and manageable than in-memory cache clusters (e.g. memcached or redis), making it a similarly good choice for persisting session state.
+DynamoDB has higher performance and better scalability than relational databases, making it a good choice for persisting a user data.
+While marginally less performant, it is also more scalable, durable, and manageable than in-memory cache clusters (e.g. memcached or redis), making it a similarly good choice for persisting session state.

-The data model is pretty standard.
-There are users, which have privileges/roles and can have one or more logins.
-Multiple logins let many unique identifiers (email, phone, social) all link back to the same system identity, which can be useful.

 ## Sessions

+Sessions are standard mechanism to establish identity in any client-server interaction.
+Pillow Fort assumes session infrastructure is present in higher-level middleware.

 ```javascript
 var app = require("express")();